Are Compound Bows More Powerful Than Recurve?

 So if you look at the numbers, it’s clear that compound bows are more powerful.
 And not only that, modern compounds have a let-off of up to 90%.

 What does that mean?
-Well, if you draw your bow and hold it at full draw, you actually need to hold only 10% of the peak draw weight!
-Let’s do some quick math – if you have a bow with an 80 lbs. peak draw weight and 90% let-off, at full draw you will be holding only 8 lbs. of weight!
+Well, if you draw your bow and hold it at full draw, you need to hold only 10% of the peak draw weight!
+Let’s do some quick math – if you have a bow with an 80 lbs. peak draw weight and 90% let-off, at full draw, you will be holding only 8 lbs. of weight!

 This is one of the reasons why compounds are so popular among hunters or competitive archers.
 You´re able to hold the bow longer at full draw – and possibly can place an accurate shot.